-Figure 12.
-Frequency distribution of NOR FL (mm) of returning adult female spring Chinook salmon for Lookingglass Creek, RY 2007-2017.
+Figure 15.
+Frequency distribution of NOR FL (mm) of returning adult female spring Chinook salmon for Lookingglass Creek, RY 2007-2018.
 Data are from known age females.

-Figure 13.
-Frequency distribution for HOR FL (mm) for returning adult female spring Chinook salmon to Lookingglass Creek, RY 2007-2017.
+Figure 16.
+Frequency distribution for HOR FL (mm) for returning adult female spring Chinook salmon to Lookingglass Creek, RY 2007-2018.
 Data are from known age females and does not include strays.
+There was also one 250 mm HOR fish that was excluded from this figure.